0xcacti/space-invaders-lua/README.md

-# space-invaders-rs
+# space-invaders-lua

-Building space invaders in rust for fun and learning.
+Building a Space Invaders game in Lua using the Love2D framework.

 Temporarily on pause